FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

 ## Project Outcome

-This lab demonstrates practical skills in security monitoring, incident detection, and analysis using a SIEM platform.
+This project demonstrates practical skills in:

-It highlights the importance of centralized logging and proactive threat detection in modern cybersecurity environments.
+* Security monitoring and centralized logging
+* Detection of unauthorized access attempts
+* Analysis of authentication logs and attack patterns

+It highlights how a SIEM like Wazuh can be used to **identify threats early and support incident response activities** in a real-world scenario.